Staff Profiles

 Matt’s role with the Otago Academy of Sport is the lead strength and conditioning coach.
 He works directly with the athletes in the gym to develop their movement competency and performance parameters to prepare them for the demands of the sport.
 Matt is a very experienced S+C coach both researching and working for many sporting teams, while currently running the Post Graduate Strength and Conditioning program at the Otago Polytechnic.
 Matt is also the Director of Thyme for Change NZ Ltd (1991 – current) where his work has ranged from personal training at a community level to strength and conditioning (S n C) in high-performance environments.

-Nat Fraser – Mental Skills / Athlete Life
+Nat Fraser – Mental Skills Coach

-Nat is a mental skills coach and athlete life advisor who is currently working with the Otago Academy athletes and High Performance Sport New Zealand athletes including Erika Fairweather, Holly Robinson and Anna Grimaldi.
+Nat is a mental skills coach who is currently working with the Otago Academy athletes and High Performance Sport New Zealand athletes including Erika Fairweather, Holly Robinson and Anna Grimaldi.
 She has also previously worked with the Highlanders rugby team as a mental skills advisor and the Otago Volts for 8 seasons and the Otago BEKO (now known as the NNL) development squad.
 She is also currently working in the corporate sector as is the People and Performance Manager for Cook Brothers.
 She studied a Bachelor of Science in Psychology at the University of Canterbury and continued her post graduate education in Sport Psychology at Otago University.
 Nat has also been involved with the Elite Motorsport Academy since 2012.
 She has a wonderful rapport with her athletes she works with and has played a huge role in their successes over the years, helping them navigate their sporting journey whilst keeping them grounded and realistic about their goals, and supporting them as people first and foremost.
 Nat loves her dogs, cycling and was a NZ representative in fencing.

 Fiona Simpson – Sports Nutrition